research ETHICS review COMMITTEE

 Article 1 (Purpose)

-The Code of Ethics for the Asian Society of Human Services (hereafter, “ASHS”) stipulates the malpractices and violations of research ethics to secure the research ethics of editing and the publication of articles for Asian Journal of Human Services, Total Rehabilitation Research, and Journal of Inclusive Education.
+The Code of Ethics for the Asian Society of Human Services (hereafter, “ASHS”) stipulates the malpractices and violations of research ethics to secure the research ethics of editing and the publication of articles for the Asian Journal of Human Services, Total Rehabilitation Research, and Journal of Inclusive Education.

 Article 2 (Application)